ruffy0002/web-template/README.md

 5. Stylelint (CSS Code smells, with rules turned off for prettier)

 6. Custom VSCode settings

+    - Inclusive of a setting to auto run "yarn start" if you install the 'Automatic Command Performer' VSCode extension

 7. Base page is default 100% height